Nash Equilibria in Games with Playerwise Concave Coupling Constraints: Existence and Computation: Learning Constrained Nash Equilibria

-\paragraph{Independent learning protocol} We assume players to interact with the game for $T$ rounds.
-In each round $t$, for $0 \leq t \leq T-1$, player $i$ chooses some strategy $\smash{x_i^{(t)} \in \mathcal{X}^i}$ and receives first-order feedback for the utility, i.e.\ $\nabla_{x_i} u_i(x^{(t)})$, as well as zeroth- and first-order feedback for each constraint~$j \in [b]$, i.e., $c_j(x^{(t)})$ and~$\nabla_{x_i} c_j(x^{(t)})$.
+We assume players to interact with the game for $T$ rounds.
+In each round $t$, for $0 \leq t \leq T-1$, player $i$ chooses some strategy $\smash{x_i^{(t)} \in \mathcal{X}_i}$ and receives first-order feedback for the utility $\nabla_{x_i} u_i(x^{(t)})$, as well as zeroth- and first-order feedback for each constraint~$j \in [b]$, that is, $c_j(x^{(t)})$ and~$\nabla_{x_i} c_j(x^{(t)})$.
 Players do not observe other players' strategies or utility feedback.
 Moreover, besides the game interaction, no communication or coordination (e.g., shared randomness) among players is allowed.

-Smoothness and Lipschitz continuity of utility functions are standard assumptions in gradient-based learning, see e.g.\ \citet{mertikopoulos_unified_2023}; we extend these regularity conditions to the constraints. \begin{assumption} There exist constants $L$ and $M$ such that the functions $u_i$ for $i \in [m]$ and $c_j$ for~$j \in [b]$ are all differentiable, $L$-Lipschitz, and $M$-smooth in the joint strategies $x \in \mathcal{X}$. \end{assumption}

-Moreover, we make the following assumption on strict feasibility of the initial strategy. \begin{assumption} There exist $\gamma>0$ and $x^{(0)} \in \mathcal{X}$ such that $\min_{j \in [b]} \{ c_j(x^{(0)}) - \alpha_j \} \geq \gamma$.
-For all~$i \in [m]$, we assume $x^{(0)}_i$ is initially known to player $i$. \end{assumption} Note that without assuming initial feasibility, finding a feasible strategy in a two-player game with bilinear constraints is as hard as finding a global maximizer of a bilinear function.
-The latter problem is known to be NP-hard~ \citep{witsenhausen_simple_1986} even in a centralized setting.

-Furthermore, preserving the initial feasibility across subsequent iterates motivates the use of interior point methods.
-Our method is inspired by log barrier regularized gradient descent, an interior point method that has recently been studied in the context of nonconvex optimization under nonconvex constraints~\citep{hinder_worst-case_2023,usmanova_log_2022}.